iterami/Docs.htm/common/guides/json.md

         -10, 0, 10, 1
       ],

       // Optional.
-Array of groups this entity should be added to.
+Array of groups this entity will be added to.
+Groups must exist.
       "groups": [
         "first-group",
         "second-group"